Balsham: Governance

+Until 2024, Balsham was part of the now-abolished South East Cambridgeshire constituency for UK general elections, a Conservative safe seat.
+Under new boundaries established in the 2023 Periodic Review of Westminster constituencies, the village became part of South Cambridgeshire at the 2024 general election.
+The constituency has been represented by Liberal Democrat MP Pippa Heylings since July 2024.

 Balsham is in the Linton Electoral Division for County Council elections.

 Balsham is in the South Cambridgeshire local government district.
 Balsham Parish Council meets on the 3rd Monday of each month (excluding August and December) at the Sports Pavilion.
 The village is part of a two-seat Ward that also comprises Carlton, Castle Camps, Horseheath, Shudy Camps, West Wickham, West Wratting and Weston Colville.

 Geography

 Balsham is a large parish covering 1831 ha.
 It is located at 52°7′54″N 0°19′22″E in south east Cambridgeshire, near the county boundaries with Essex and Suffolk.
 The village is 9 mi south east of the city of Cambridge.
 The larger village of Linton is to the south west, and smaller villages of West Wickham and West Wratting lie to the south east and north east respectively.

 The village is sited on a ridge which runs from east to west, reaching 380 ft at its eastern edge.
 From the village, the ground falls away to open countryside.